MiczFlor/RPi-Jukebox-RFID/docs/GPIO-BUTTONS.md

 On the above image you can also see the pin numbering, in this case containing both: the RPi board numbering on the RPi3 and the Broadcom (BCM) pin numbering used for the code.

-Buttons, pin numbers and functionality connect as such:
+The script for the GPIO buttons we are using have been provided by Andreas aka [hailogugo](https://github.com/hailogugo).
+He also sent the picture above and has a working version of the GPIO button solution.
+Pin numbers and functionality in this example connect as such:

 | Board | GPIO (BCM) | Function |
 | --- | --- | --- |